The Web address of this article is

 basic needs.
 Depending

-on many factors, fami-lies (like yours) range from low-nurturance to
+on many factors, families (like yours) range from low-nurturance to

-lessons 1-6 and additional in formation to propose how to form and keep (a)
+This lesson uses the ideas in lessons 1-6 to propose how to form and keep

-a flourishing re/marriage and (b) an en-during,
+a flourishing re/marriage and an enduring,

 high-nurturance